mapbender/mapbender-documentation/en/functions/misc/button.rst

 .. image:: ../../../figures/de/button_legend_font_awesome_text.png
      :scale: 80

 Now, by clicking on the button, the legend will open in a dialog box.
-This only works if the *element type* of the legend element is set to "dialog".
-The *element type* "blockelement" should only be used when you want to integrate the legend in the sidepane.

 Button for Line and Area Ruler
 --------------------------------

 The line and area ruler also can be integrated in the application via buttons.
-These elements must have been added to the content, sidepane or footer in order to do so.
+These elements must have been added to the Map area, sidepane or footer in order to do so.

 This example demonstrates how to create groups: Both buttons should be in one group, so that only one line or area ruler can be active and not both at the same time.